KhushiB24/khushi12.github.io/index.md

 # Welcome to Khushi's GitHub Pages

-## Navigte through the pages to explore!
+## Navigate through the pages to explore!

 ### Week 0 Notes
 ### Week 0 Code